jmslocum16/c2c-competition-guide/README.md

 Once your program is successfully submitted, you can watch your program play against any other program!

 ![start](https://user-images.githubusercontent.com/43589228/89078462-174a3000-d34a-11ea-8945-922afb700397.png)

-If you navigate to the "Start" page, you can start a game between any two submitted programs.
-The Code2College team has provided a number of programs for you to test your program against that have the team name [c2c], but you can also run your program against itself, or against other students' programs, to see how you stack up!

 ## Day 3
 Work on improving your program to beat the higher difficulty [c2c] programs.